-3.3.
-The operating organization should continuously or periodically evaluate the performance of SSCs as well as condition monitoring activities and their associated goals, and activities in relation to MS&I. It should thereby take into account and, where practicable, contribute to industry-wide operating experience.
+- 3.1.
+The operating organization is required to prepare and implement a programme of MS&I for those SSCs which are important to safety.
+This programme is required to be in place prior to fuel loading, and full details of it are required to be made available to the regulatory body.
+The operational limits and conditions as well as any other applicable regulatory requirements are required to be taken into account in the programme and are required to be re-evaluated as necessary in the light of experience [1].
+Recent scientific and technological advances should also be taken into consideration. - 3.2.
+The operating organization should ensure that MS&I for SSCs important to safety are of such a standard and frequency as to ensure that the level of reliability and functionality of the SSCs remains in accordance with the design assumptions and intent throughout the plant's operating lifetime. - 3.3.
+The operating organization should periodically evaluate the performance of SSCs as well as condition monitoring activities and their associated goals, and activities in relation to MS&I. It should thereby take into account and, where practicable, contribute to industry-wide operating experience.
 Adjustments should be made where necessary to ensure that the objective of preventing failures of SSCs by means of maintenance or detecting them through testing, surveillance and in-service inspection is appropriately balanced against the objective of minimizing the unavailability of those SSCs due to monitoring or MS&I. In performing these activities, an assessment of all the plant equipment that is out of service should be made and the overall effect of this unavailability on the performance of safety functions should be determined and taken into account.